 AstraZeneca is responsible for all of the development and commercialization costs for tenapanor, and we have retained an option to co-promote in the United States.
 Together with AstraZeneca, we are evaluating tenapanor in two ongoing Phase 2 clinical trials in patients with end stage renal disease (ESRD) and, late-stage chronic kidney disease (CKD).
 On October 1, 2014, we announced positive results from our Phase 2b clinical study evaluating tenapanor for the treatment of constipation-predominant irritable bowel syndrome (IBS-C).
 Read more

 To enhance our proprietary drug discovery and design platform, we have developed a cell-culture system to simulate gut tissues called Ardelyx Primary Enterocyte and Colonocyte Culture System (APECCS).
 We have also identified over 3,800 proteins on the inner surface of the gut, many of which we believe may be drug targets.
-In addition to tenapanor, we are evaluating small molecule NaP2b inhibitors for the treatment of elevated phosphorus, or hyperphosphatemia in ESRD, a program we have licensed to Sanofi.
-We are also independently advancing three other discovery and lead development programs focused in cardio-renal, GI and metabolic diseases.
+In addition to tenapanor, we are evaluating small molecule NaP2b inhibitors for the treatment of hyperphosphatemia in ESRD, a program we have licensed to Sanofi.
+We are also independently advancing our earlier stage discovery and lead development programs focused in cardio-renal, GI and metabolic diseases.